 Speaker Of Shura Council Meets President Of Italian Chamber Of Deputies

-Doha, Qatar: Speaker of the Shura Council HE Hassan bin Abdullah Al Ghanim met today with President of the Chamber of Deputies of the Italian Republic, HE Lorenzo Fontana, who is visiting the country.
+(MENAFN- Gulf Times) HE Speaker of the Shura Council Hassan bin Abdullah Al Ghanim met today with President of the Chamber of Deputies of the Italian Republic, Lorenzo Fontana, who is visiting the country.

 During the meeting, the two sides discussed ways to enhance cooperation between Qatar and Italy, especially in the parliamentary field.
 They also emphasized the importance of strengthening parliamentary cooperation channels and intensifying coordination in international parliamentary forums.